-So how can you ring the changes to make the content of your event, not the venue or the guest speaker’s jokes, something that is remembered and acted upon long after you turn out the lights at the venue?
+So, how can you make the content of your event, not the venue or the guest speaker’s jokes, something that is remembered and acted upon long after you turn out the lights at the venue?

-I’ve been designing, facilitating and delivering events for over 25 years.
-Here are five steps that I recommend to make your next conference one to remember, for all the right reasons.
+Our team of experts have been designing, facilitating and delivering events for well over 25 years.
+Here are five steps that we recommend you take to make your next conference one to remember, for all the right reasons.

 Step 1: Build to a crescendo, as part of a process

 Most conferences provide a motivational ‘spike’ for those lucky enough to participate, for the period of time they are in attendance.
 But that’s no more than the very minimum standard we should be aiming for.

 Why not build some excitement about the conference, in the run up to it, via your existing communication channels?

 - Conduct ‘pre-search’ with participants to laser target your content

 - Share the agenda, so participants can plan their contributions